elastio/bon/README.md

 let greeting = greeter
     .greet()
     .target("the world")
-    // `prefix` is optional, we can omit it here .call();
+    // `prefix` is optional, omitting it is fine .call();

 assert_eq!(greeting, "[INFO] Bon says hello to the world");